Skip to main content

 A trailer constructed in multiple stages has been built and finished in more than one stage, normally by two or more different makers.
 For example a tipping trailer, where a second maker has finished the vehicle by adding the additional parts (for example, the tipping body).

-Enforcement of the point of sale record-keeping rule, for trailers not under annual testing, would be carried out by the Vehicle Certification Agency (VCA).
+Enforcement of the point-of-sale record-keeping rule, for trailers that do not need tested annually, would be carried out by the Vehicle Certification Agency (VCA).
 In future, small trailers built for a person for their own use must be made to the legal approval standards and they will need an approval certificate before they can be used on the road.

 Summary of legal rules: